lctoe/qmk_firmware/keyboards/planck/keymaps/luke/readme.md

-# A more basic Planck Layout for copying
+# The Default Planck Layout